ymiyamot/GPU-Deep-Neural-Network-Inference/docs/ANALYSIS.md

 ---
 ### 3. Unrolling optimization (For-loop unrolling)
-In this unrolled optimization, we focused on the for loops that were being performed during the matrix multiplication.
-By performing multiple operations within each iteration of the for-loop and correspondingly decreasing the number of iterations.
-This has the benefit of decreasing the number of condition checks (checks performed after each iteration to determine whether to move to the next iteration).
+In this unrolled optimization, we focused on "unrolling" the for loops that were being performed.
+"Unrolling" means that we make each worker will perform more operations within each iteration of the for-loop, for correspondingly fewer iterations.
+This has the benefit of decreasing the number of checks of loop conditions (i.e. checks performed to determine whether to move on to the next iteration).
+On the other hand, because there is a limited total number of registers that can be allocated, having each worker use too many registers may cause multiple workers to share the same registers, which may create waiting them.
-We varied the number of operations being performed within each loop iteration from 1 (no change from previous) to 2, to 4, 8, 16.

 <img src="../Plots/Perf_vs_unrolling.png"/>

+In the plot above, we present the execution times resulting from varying the number of operations being performed within each loop (unrolling factor) from 1 (no unrolling) to 2, 4, 8, 16.
+It is obvious that after 4, the execution time dramatically increases, suggesting that the disadvantage of allocating too many registers to each worker quickly degrades performance.
+Based on the optimum of the plot above, we chose to use an unrolling factor of 4 as a result of this final optimization.

 ---
 ### 4. Summary of Results
+Below we show the progression of performance improvement through our stages of optimization.
+We achieved dramatic speed-up compared to our naive baseline implementation.
+However, a more meaningful basis of comparison might be to compare our performance results to theoretical peak performance.
+We calculated this peak performance of the GPU to be about 600 GFLOPs; thus, our best speed-ups here really only result in a sobering ~3% of what can theoretically be achieved.
+Yet another meaningful basis of comparison might be the current cutting-edge performance resulting from cuBLAS, which is the high-performing linear algebra library built on CUDA, but we leave this to future work.

 <img src="../Plots/Perf_progression.png"/>